 Coming in at almost 8 ounces, this is on the heavier side of tactical flashlights, but it features five different light modes (High/Medium/Low/SOS/Strobe) which makes it much more versatile for the users.

-Description: The LumiTact Flashlight is still fairly heavy when it comes to a tool you will want to carry along with many others during and outdoor excursion.
-That being said, the weight is something that could come in handy when using it as self defense.
+The LumiTact G700TM Tactical Flashlight is still fairly heavy when it comes to a tool, and you will want to carry along with many others during an outdoor excursion.
+That being said, the weight is something that could come in handy when using it as self-defense.

 With 5 interchanging light modes, this light has High/Medium/Low/SOS/Strobe but also features an adjustable focus zoom that allows you gain distance by zooming out or intensity by zooming in.

-Description: The Fenix Tactical Flashlight is one of the most lightweight flashlights out there.
-At only 3.1 ounces without the battery and only around 4 ounces with the battery this flashlight is an easy-to-pack no brainer.
+The Fenix PD35 TAC Flashlight is one of the most lightweight flashlights out there.
+At only 3.1 ounces without the battery and only around 4 ounces with the battery, this flashlight is an easy-to-pack no-brainer.

 Taking up little space with is 5.5-inch long frame and still managing to hit a 1000 lumen output makes this light a key tool to never be without.
 With two different functions, Outdoor and Tactical, this light has different modes in each of those functions.

 The Outdoor function has 6 different light modes and Tactical has three.
 This is one light with the highest versatility out there.
 Those features paired with the ability to keep functioning under 6.5 feet of water for up to 30 minutes give this guy a high satisfaction rate as well as a high price tag and is attractive to almost any field with a tactical flashlight need.